Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Background and problem formulation

 \begin{definition} Given a family of distributions $\theta(\mc{P})$ and a privacy parameter $\diffp > 0$, the \emph{$\diffp$-minimax rate} in the metric $\metric$ is

 \end{definition}

 \paragraphc{From estimation to testing}

 A standard first step in proving minimax bounds is to reduce the estimation problem to a testing problem~\cite{Yu97,YangBa99,Tsybakov09}.
-We use two types of testing problems: one a standard multiple hypothesis test, the second based on multiple binary hypothesis testing problems.
-We begin with the simpler of the two.
+We use two types of testing problems: one a multiple hypothesis test, the second based on multiple binary hypothesis tests.
+We begin with the first of the two.
 Given an index set $\packset$ of finite cardinality, consider a family of distributions $\{\statprob_\packval, \packval \in \packset \}$ contained within $\mc{P}$.
-This family induces a collection of parameters $\{\theta(\statprob_\packval), \packval \in \packset \}$; it is said to be a $2 \delta$-packing in the $\metric$-semimetric if
+This family induces a collection of parameters $\{\theta(\statprob_\packval), \packval \in \packset \}$; it is a $2 \delta$-packing in the $\metric$-semimetric if